walterxie/BioSci700/Lab1.md

     [RAxML](https://github.com/stamatak/standard-RAxML/releases/tag/v8.2.12)
     to create the maximum likelihood tree by using the model that you choose in the 1st step.
-Please record your command to run the analysis in the report.
-If you prefer to use a software with GUI to visualize tree, we recommend
+Please record your command to run the analysis and visualize the tree in the report.
+If you prefer to use a software with GUI to visualize tree, we recommend [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).
-    [FigTree](http://tree.bio.ed.ac.uk/software/figtree/).

     Tips: Use `-m` to define your model, and use `-#` or `-N` to specify